bcgov/nr-data-hub/README.md

 - AWS X-Ray for better tracing
 - AWS Lake Formation to centralise data lake governance?
 Investigate
 - Tag everything for cost reporting
+- Add SQS queue between rule and Lambda so we can process in batches